Detroit Electric

 I want to thank Galen Handy for some corrections to information that was on this page

-Sponsored by the leaders in custom pull out sliding shelves for your kitchen and your TV Shelves That Slide TV Shelves 1914 Detroit Electric model 43
+Sponsored by the leaders in custom pull out sliding shelves for your kitchen and your TV Shelves That Slide TV Shelves Sliding Shelves 1914 Detroit Electric model 43